The Top 10 OSHA Violations for 2019

 While adhering to OSHA standards and regulations for your industry is the best way to avoid incidents and citations, there are small steps you can take to work toward better compliance.
 Here are a few effective ways to improve safety and reduce violations:

-- Download an OSHA checklist.
+- Download the OSHA checklists that apply to your business.
 Evaluating your job sites and worker behavior against a checklist is the most practical way to avoid OSHA penalties.

 - Talk about common violations with your team.
-Safety meetings lead to incident rate reduction.
+Regular safety meetings reduce incidents.

 - Train your team.
 OSHA standards include guidelines on training.

-- Post your OSHA 300 incident log where it’s visible to your staff.
+- If required, post your OSHA 300 incident log where it’s visible to your staff.
+Be open about past challenges (while keeping employees anonymous).

 - Ask your employees to identify hazards and unsafe practices.
 If you have a toxic safety culture, they may feel uncomfortable calling out unsafe conditions.
 Make it clear you’re open to safety feedback from the top down.